 Error bars can be generated either from concrete or calculated values.
 To generate one error bar, two values, high and low, are needed.
 If the data source of your chart provides concrete high and low values, assign the required data source fields to the highValueField and lowValueField options.

-Alternatively, the error bar values can be calculated according to an algorithm.
-In this case, choose the needed algorithm using the type option, and specify the value to be used in calculation using the value option.
+Alternatively, error bar values can be calculated according to an algorithm.
+In this case, choose the required algorithm using the type option, and specify the value to be used in calculation using the value option.

 Specifies which data source field provides values for series points.

 In the Cartesian coordinate system, each point is characterized by a pair of coordinates (X, Y).
 In a common case, X's are provided by the argumentField; Y's are provided by the valueField.

 Certain series types require more than one value field, because their points are characterized by a larger number of coordinates.
 These series types are:

 - Range-like series types